Configuring workload resource profiles#

 model: v100

-Open a project and view its settings to verify that the resource profiles you added appear in the Resource Profile dropdown.
+Once you have run the Helm upgrade command, verify that the resource profiles you added appear in the Resource Profile dropdown under your project’s Settings.